Cutting lemma and Zarankiewicz's problem in distal structures

-{\abstract We establish a cutting lemma for definable families of sets in distal structures, as well as the optimality of the distal cell decomposition for definable families of sets on the plane in $o$-minimal expansions of fields.
-Using it, we generalize the results in \cite{zaran} on the semialgebraic planar Zarankiewicz problem to arbitrary $o$-minimal structures, in particular obtaining an $o$-minimal generalization of the Szemer\'edi-Trotter theorem.}
+{\abstract We establish a cutting lemma for definable families of sets in distal structures, as well as the optimality of the distal cell decomposition for definable families of sets on the plane in o-minimal expansions of fields.
+Using it, we generalize the results in \cite{zaran} on the semialgebraic planar Zarankiewicz problem to arbitrary o-minimal structures, in particular obtaining an o-minimal generalization of the Szemer\'edi-Trotter theorem.}